nineinchnick/trino-faker/README.md

 This is a [Trino](http://trino.io/) connector that generates random data.
 It has two goals:
 1. Be easy to use.
-2. Support all Trino's data types.
+2. Support most Trino's data types.
 3. Generate random data that looks as real as possible and is correct, that is it matches all the constraints.

 # Quick Start